 Most skin cancers are treated by doctors in their communities.
 A much smaller number need treatment at hospital.

-- It is estimated that 69,000 Kiwis get skin cancer every year.
+- It is estimated that over 80,000 Kiwis get non melanoma skin cancer each year.

-- More than 2,000 melanomas are reported to the New Zealand cancer registry.
+- Each year more than 2,000 melanomas are reported to the New Zealand cancer registry.

-- It is estimated that $57m is the annual cost of treating skin cancer.
+- In 2009 it was estimated that $57m was the annual cost of treating skin cancer.
 This estimate was before immunotherapy agents such as Opdivo and Keytruda were available.